-What if the those who are killed by encounters are innocent?
+What if those who are killed by encounters are innocent?

-What if the authorities start to misuse the power?
+What if the authorities start to misuse their power?

 What if the killings eliminate any further proof of other persons involved?

-Rule of law is the fundamental principle of governance of any civilised liberal democracy.
+The rule of law is the fundamental principle of governance of any civilized liberal democracy.
 It avoids any sort of arbitrariness.